-$Linear Power Density = \frac{Power}{Beam Diameter}$
+$$Linear Power Density = \frac{Power}{Beam Diameter}$$

 However, the maximum power density of a Gaussian beam is about twice the maximum power density of a uniform beam, as shown in the graph to the right.
 Therefore, a more accurate determination of the maximum linear power density of the system is 1 W/cm.

-Distance from Optical Axis A Gaussian beam profile has about twice the maximum intensity of a uniform beam profile.
+A Gaussian beam profile has about twice the maximum intensity of a uniform beam profile.